Hardfl/community-resource-navigator/resource-navigator/README.md

 # Community Resource Navigator

 A Claude-powered tool that helps nonprofit caseworkers search, summarize, and recommend community resources for clients in need.
-Built for organizations working in housing, food security, environmental services, humanitarian aid, and public health.
+Built for organizations working in housing, food security, environmental services, humanitarian aid, and public health located in central Jersey (open to expand the reach of this).

 *Resource data sourced from 211.org, findhelp.org, and direct organization websites for Middlesex County, NJ.
 In production, this would route through a backend to protect the API key...